Get

 Male vs. Female

-A male Cardigan Welsh Corgi is heftier than female dogs.
+A male Cardigan Welsh Corgi is heftier than the female.
 However, it’s a moot point, given the animal’s size.
 Either sex will make a delightful pet.
 Diligent training and socialization are essential.
 It’s worth noting that some breeders may require buyers to neuter or spay their pups.
 Others only sell animals with the procedure already done.

 3 Little-Known Facts About the Cardigan Welsh Corgi